codingscape/vision-rag/README.md

 ## Application
 Pytorch must be installed separately due to varying hardware differences.
 Once that is installed, run `pip install -r requirements.txt`

-Right now, it's a standalone script with the prompt hard coded into it.
+Right now, it's a standalone script.
 There are two ways to pass your Google and Hugging Face keys.
 Either CLI args or ENV vars.
 CLI args are `--google` and `--hf`.
 The ENV vars are `GOOGLE_API_KEY` and `HF_API_KEY`.
 You must use one of the two.
-Edit the prompt and run `python main.py`.
+Using the `--prompt` CLI arg run `python main.py`.

 If you want to generate multiple images you can use the `--num` CLI arg or the `NUM_IMAGES` ENV var.